rolfmadsen/rolfmadsen/README.md

 See the section "Tokens" under https://openplatform.dbc.dk/v3/ for details on how to get an access token.

 To add an access token go to https://vercel.com/[INSERT-USER-NAME]/rolfmadsen/settings/environment-variables.
-Add an environment variable named "ACCESS_PLATFORM_ACCESS_TOKEN_CLIENT" for both Production and  Development, and set the value to a valid access token from the Access platform.
+Add an environment variable named "vercel" for both Production and  Development, and set the value to a valid access token from the Access platform.

 ## Vercel (Zeit.co) - Next.JS